TGM-HIT/typst-sew-lecture/template/main.typ

   container()

   content[
+    This is not really a feature of this template, just a tutorial on using `meander`#footnote[https://typst.app/universe/package/meander] for what I found useful in my documents.

     The default mode of Meander is managing a whole page; I found myself usually wanting to manage small groups of paragraphs that contain a figure---like @fig:rect.
     To do so, use `placement: box` when calling `meander.reflow()`.
     This will cause Meander to actually reserve the necessary space, so that subsequent regular layout only continues after Meander's content (this is not necessary when Meander manages a whole page anyway).